 It depends.
 The government's official advice says, "A quad bike can only carry passengers if it is designed to do so and has the right number of seats.
 Check with the manufacturer if you're not sure."

-"Sit-astride" agricultural quads or ATVs are designed for a single operator and not built to take passengers.
+"Sit-astride" agricultural ATVs are designed for a single operator and not built to take passengers.
 However, some four-wheeled utility vehicles (UTVs), or rough terrain vehicles (RTVs), may have additional purpose-built seating for passengers.

 Does a quad or ATV have to have a roll cage?

 A roll cage isn't required by law on a PLG vehicle and a "sit-astride" ATV won't have one.
 Some larger side-by-sides will have full roll cages and/or must be fitted with a roll-over protection system (ROPS) where there is a risk of rollover.
 If an ATV is used in forestry, it will need to be fitted with rollover protective structures and seat belts.
 An EU Directive also stipulates the same for UTVs of a particular specification.

 Can I carry passengers on my quad or ATV on the road?

 Yes, but only if the vehicle is designed by the manufacturer to take a passenger.
 There has to be proper passenger provisions, such as a seat and passenger foot pegs.
 The long seat on a sit-astride vehicle may look like it has room for a passenger, but it must not be used in this way.
 The extra space is to allow a single operator to manoeuvre themselves.

 The law also states that the same restrictions apply as for motorcycles.
 So if a passenger's feet can't reach the foot pegs, or they aren't secure (which might apply to younger passengers), they aren't allowed to be a passenger.
 If the vehicle is registered for agricultural use, it can't take passengers on the road.

 Do I need a driving licence to ride a quad or ATV?